CAS for Development

 cas_cas_1 is up-to-date

-You can stop CAS by executing:
+You can stop CAS by executing the following:

 docker-compose stop cas